Parent Plus loans

 A loan servicer is a company that takes care of the billing and other services for your Parent PLUS Loan.
 Your Parent PLUS Loan is assigned to a loan servicer by the U.S. Department of Education after the first disbursement is paid out.
 The loan servicer will contact you to discuss the repayment plans available.

 Federal PLUS Loans are subject to credit approval and can be denied based on certain criteria.
-You have three options available to consider if you are denied a Parent PLUS Loan because of your credit.
+You have two options available to consider if you are denied a Parent PLUS Loan because of your credit.
 If your Parent PLUS loan is denied because of your credit, you may be eligible to receive a Parent PLUS loan by securing a creditworthy endorser who agrees to repay the loan if you do not, or you may appeal the decision by documenting extenuating circumstances.
-Contact the U.S. Department of Education PLUS Credit Appeal line at 800-557-7394 or online at studentaid.gov.
+Contact the U.S. Department of Education PLUS Credit Appeal line at 800-433-3243 or online at studentaid.gov/appeal-credit.

 NOTE: Effective March 29, 2015, federal regulations require any parent whose Parent PLUS Loan was first denied credit and then subsequently approved (either with a creditworthy endorser or by documenting extenuating circumstances to the satisfaction of the Department of Education) to complete PLUS Credit Counseling.